MDSC By-Laws as of September 15, 2022

 5.6.
 The Board shall have authority to make emergency decisions between annual membership meetings in accordance with the objectives of MDSC, and as the need may arise.

 5.7.
-If there is an urgent matter to be resolved before the next board meeting, a virtual meeting using a teleconference platform (such as Zoom or Videophone) called by the President is authorized.
-Voting on matters before the Board during the teleconference meeting is allowed and recorded in the minutes.
+If there is an urgent matter to be resolved before the next board meeting, a virtual meeting called by the President is authorized.
+Voting on matters before the Board during the virtual meeting is allowed and recorded in the minutes.

 Article 6 – Meetings

 6.1.
 The annual membership meeting of members shall be held annually in the month of June on such a date and place as determined by the Board for the purpose of receiving reports from each elected officer and of electing new officers.
-In the event the meeting cannot be held for any reason, the President shall select another appropriate date for the meeting.
-Members shall be notified of this meeting at least one (1) month in advance.
+In the event the meeting cannot be held for any reason, the President, in consultation with the Board, shall select another appropriate date for the meeting.
+Members shall be notified of this meeting at least thirty (30) days in advance.

 6.2.
-Special meetings and social gatherings may be called by the President or by a majority of the members of MDSC entitled to vote.
+Special meetings may be called by the President, in consultation with the Board, or by one-fourth (¼) of the regular members.

 6.3.
 Any meetings shall be held at such a place as the Board may, from time to time, select.